A brief history of Holy Trinity

 In recent decades, Holy Trinity’s identity has been shaped by the interweaving of a variety of emphases.
 Our worship has followed the liturgies of Anglicanism but – in the Anglican tradition – we do not insist on any exclusive interpretation of the doctrines of Christianity.
 In fact, in the 1970s Holy Trinity hosted a non-denominational fellowship, Koinonia.
-Two of our rectors and many of our lay leaders have been women, and we continue to welcome as clergy and laity those sympathetic with our mission regardless of gender, race, or sexual orientation.
+Three of our rectors and many of our lay leaders have been women, and we continue to welcome as clergy and laity those sympathetic with our mission regardless of gender, race, or sexual orientation.

 Our musical heritage has been rich, exemplified in the piano playing of Eleanore Vail; the organ performance of Frank Jordan; the choral direction of Bill Bausano, past president of the National Collegiate Choral Organization; and the liturgical compositions of Bob Benson, frequently incorporated into Holy Trinity’s worship.
 Our Outreach Commission raises funds for the alleviation of human need, both locally and nationally, and the Peace and Justice Commission works to raise awareness of injustice in our social system.